-When engineers building a tunnel through a Japanese mountain one day found they had a problem with leaking water, they didn’t just seal the leaks, they bottled the water, sold it as mineral water, and built a brand worth more than $50m/year.
+When engineers building a tunnel through a Japanese mountain found they had a problem with leaking water they didn’t just seal the leaks, they bottled the water, sold it as mineral water, and built a brand worth more than $50m/year.

-And when Travis Kalanick and a friend couldn’t get a taxi in Paris one day they didn’t just complain about it, they founded Uber.
-The rest, as we know, is history.
+When Travis Kalanick and a friend couldn’t get a taxi in Paris one day they didn’t just complain about it, they founded Uber.
+And the rest, as we know, is history.

 We’ve all faced situations like these but we probably didn’t respond in the ways these people did.

-And though these examples are all very different, the people in them all shared one thing in common: their attitudes.
-They all had an attitude of looking for ways to turn a ‘problem’ into an opportunity.
+And though these examples all seem very different, they all shared one thing in common.
+The people in them all had the same attitude: the attitude of looking for ways to turn ‘problems’ into opportunities.

 Are you facing any ‘problems’ at the moment?
 Would it be useful to be able to find the opportunities behind those difficulties?